20 IRA Mistakes to Avoid

 From contributions to conversions to distributions, don't fall into these traps.

-For a vehicle with an annual contribution limit of just $6,000 ($7,000 for those over 50), investors sure have a lot riding on IRAs.
-Assets across all IRA accounts topped $11 trillion in 2020, according to data from the Investment Company Institute.
+For a vehicle with an annual contribution limit of just $5,500 ($6,500 for those over 50), investors sure have a lot riding on IRAs.
+Assets across all IRA accounts topped $7.5 trillion dollars in 2014, making the vehicle the top receptacle for retirement assets in the U.S., according to data from the Investment Company Institute.
 In addition to direct annual contributions, much of the money in IRAs is there because it has been rolled over from company retirement plans of former employers.

 Opening an IRA is a pretty straightforward matter: Pick a brokerage or mutual fund company, fill out some forms, and fund the account.
 Yet, there are plenty of ways investors can stub their toes along the way.
-They can make the wrong types of IRA contributions--Roth or Traditional--or select suboptimal of investments to put inside the tax-sheltered wrapper.
-And don't forget about the tax code, which delineates the ins and outs of withdrawals, required minimum distributions, conversions, and rollovers.
-(The SECURE Act, which was signed into law at the end of 2019, ushered in some changes related to IRAs, including the delay of required minimum distributions to age 72.
-The CARES Act, passed in 2020 in response to the pandemic, also had implications for IRA holders, including a pause on required minimum distributions.)
+They can make the wrong types of IRA contributions--Roth or traditional--or select the wrong types of investments to put inside the tax-sheltered wrapper.
+And don't forget about the tax code, which delineates the ins and outs of withdrawals, required minimum distributions, conversions, rollovers, and recharacterizations.
 Rules as byzantine as these provide investors with plenty of opportunities to make poor decisions that can end up costing them money.

 Here are 20 mistakes that investors can make with IRAs, as well as some tips on how to avoid them.